cmeiklejohn/cmeiklejohn.github.io/_posts/2019-04-20-fault-injection-reliable-broadcast.markdown

     Manager = manager(),
     MyNode = partisan_peer_service_manager:mynode(),

-    %% Encorporate their messages and process them if we didn't see them. lists:foreach(fun({Id, {ServerRef, Message}}) ->
+    %% Encorporate their messages and process them if we did not see them. lists:foreach(fun({Id, {ServerRef, Message}}) ->
         case ets:lookup(?MODULE, Id) of
             [] ->